Zaheersha-Shaik/Zaheersha-Shaik/README.md

 ### 🔐 Login Application

-A mobile application focused on creating a clean Android login experience.
+A mobile application focused on creating a clean and user-friendly Android login experience.

 **Technologies:** Java • Android Studio